Shelby bookstore murders: Trial

 Sheets and Jackson were set to be tried separately in 1989.
 Sheets was tried first in April and May 1989.
 During Sheets' trial, Miller testified that Sheets and Jackson had bragged to him about committing the murders.
 Miller said that Jackson told him that Sheets pistol-whipped one of the men, causing his gun to discharge.
 The gunmen then shot the men.
-Three other witness testified that Sheets had talked about the murders while they were incarcerated with him.
+Three other witnesses testified that Sheets had talked about the murders while they were incarcerated with him.
 Additionally, fibers found on the plastic jugs used to set the Shelby bookstore on fire were matched to fibers from gloves found in the Missouri mobile home where the men were arrested in April.
 However, prosecutors could not place either Sheets or Jackson (both Oklahoma residents) in Shelby, North Carolina on the night of the shooting.
 Sheets had an alibi placing him in Kansas the day before the murders, January 16.
 A blizzard struck Kansas on January 16, making it almost impossible for Sheets to have arrived in North Carolina by the night of January 17.
 Sheets was acquitted of the murders and charges were subsequently dropped against Jackson.

 During Sheets' trial attention began to turn to Miller as a suspect in the murders.
 Unlike Sheets and Jackson, Miller did not have an alibi for the night of the murders.
 Miller testified about a two-way mirror inside the bookstore, a feature he likely would not have known about unless he had visited the bookstore.
 Sheets testified that Miller had told him he "made a big boom in Shelby" and one of Sheets' lawyers alleged that in pretrial detention Miller had told Sheets and Jackson "I'm going to be pointing the finger at you, but don't worry.
 You can't be convicted because it's all hearsay evidence".

 Aftermath

 While Douglas Sheets and Robert Jackson were not convicted in the Shelby murders, they both received 20 year sentences on weapons charges relating to the weapons cache in Ozark, Missouri.
 Miller was sentenced to a reduced sentence of 5 years in exchange for his guilty plea and testimony and was released after serving 3 years.

 On April 13, 2014, Miller killed three people in two separate shootings at Jewish centers in Overland Park, Kansas.
 Following the murders, it was reported that North Carolina authorities wanted to question Miller regarding the Shelby murders.
 Two of Sheets' attorneys at his 1989 trial, Les Farfour and Kirk Lyons, have said they believe Miller was one of the perpetrators of the shooting.
 Farfour said that, a year after the shooting, Miller's White Patriot Party published a pamphlet claiming credit for burning an adult bookstore in Shelby.

+Miller died at the El Dorado Correctional Facility on May 3, 2021.